-We have built a "video wall" consisting of 4 very large televisions (upper left), and we wrote software to duplicate the treatment protocol described by Dai et al (upper right).
+We built a "video wall" consisting of 4 very large televisions (upper left), and we wrote software to duplicate the treatment protocol described by Dai et al (upper right).
 This is offered through our physical therapy treatment program.
 An example of the optokinetic stimulus is shown above and also can be seen through the software link above.

-Our system largely duplicates the protocol of Dai et al (2014).
-This is not a research or study protocol -- this is a treatment protocol for dizziness using habituation, similar to other treatments used for visual dependence.
+Our system largely duplicated the protocol of Dai et al (2014).
+This is a treatment protocol for dizziness using habituation, similar to other treatments used for visual dependence.
 We think that this procedure works through the "pseudocoriolis effect" (Dichgans and Brandt; 1973; Grabiel et al; 1969).
 In essence, the idea is that the OKN stimulus builds up a "bias" in the motion sensing machinery in the brainstem interpreted as rotation about earth vertical, and the roll head movement causes a conflict to occur because when the head tilts, the visual surround does not tilt as well.

-Prior to treatment, we measure symptoms using the simulator symptom questionnaire (SSQ).
+Prior to treatment, we measured symptoms using the simulator symptom questionnaire (SSQ).
 There are 5 treatments/day for 5 days in a row, again checking on progress each day with another SSQ.
 We encourage patients to stay in a local hotel, to avoid "undoing" the treatment.
 It is important to "batch" treatments -- and for this reason we schedule them to all occur in a single week.

-Patients have to stop taking certain medications that might block adaptation -- such as benzodiazepine medications (e.g. clonazepam (Klonopin), diazepam (Valium), alprazolam (Xanax), lorazepam (Ativan)), vestibular suppressents (e.g. meclizine), for at least 2 weeks prior to starting the treatment protocol.
+Patients had to stop taking certain medications that might block adaptation -- such as benzodiazepine medications (e.g. clonazepam (Klonopin), diazepam (Valium), alprazolam (Xanax), lorazepam (Ativan)), vestibular suppressents (e.g. meclizine), for at least 2 weeks prior to starting the treatment protocol.
 Two weeks is chosen to be enough time for these drugs to leave the system.
 The half-life of some of these drugs can be as long as 3 days.
 This elimination of benzodiazepines also makes it sure that the medications themselves are not causing dizziness.